michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 - Representing finance in operational meetings
 - Conducting training for non-finance colleagues

-Parmenter emphasizes, "Development happens at the edge of comfort—provide challenges that stretch but don't break your team members."
+Parmenter emphasises, "Development happens at the edge of comfort—provide challenges that stretch but don't break your team members."

 ## Creating a Culture of Continuous Improvement